Skip to content

 Recommended Booking Lead Time, In Weeks

-Practical advance-booking window for a weekend dinner in peak season (Nov–Mar).
-Walk-ins still possible at Blue Peter; the rest reward planning ahead.
+Practical advance-booking window for a weekend dinner in peak season (Nov to Mar).
+Walk-ins still work at Blue Peter; the rest reward planning ahead.

 RESTAURANT LEAD TIME (WEEKS) 0w 3w 6w 9w 12w Blue Peter Walk-in Grand Africa ~1 wk La Perla ~1 wk Harbour House ~1 wk Pot Luck Club ~2 wks Beau Constantia ~2 wks Azure ~2 wks Salsify 4–8 wks FYN 4–8 wks La Colombe 8–12 wks

-Source: capetowndata.com booking-availability checks (Mar–Apr 2026) and published reservation windows.
-Lead times rise materially during peak summer (Dec–Feb).
+Source: capetowndata.com booking-availability checks (Mar to Apr 2026) and published reservation windows.
+Lead times rise materially during peak summer (Dec to Feb).

 Restaurant Map

-All ten restaurants sit within roughly thirty minutes' drive of the V&A Waterfront, clustered into four distinct geographies: the Waterfront and Atlantic Seaboard, the City Centre, the Constantia wine valley, and the satellite outliers of Woodstock and Bloubergstrand.
+All ten restaurants are within 30 minutes' drive of the V&A Waterfront.
+They fall into four areas: the Waterfront and Atlantic Seaboard, the City Centre, the Constantia wine valley, and two further-out spots in Woodstock and Bloubergstrand.

 Interactive map of all ten restaurants featured across Parts 1 and 2, hosted on capetowndata.com.